wpilibsuite/sysid/README.md

 This is the C++ version of [frc-characterization](https://github.com/wpilibsuite/frc-characterization).
 It uses the [wpimath](https://github.com/wpilibsuite/allwpilib/tree/main/wpimath) backend for generating feedforward and feedback gains.

+## Supported Vendor Hardware

+This is a list of the vendors that are currently supported by SysId for 2022:

+### Vendors

+- REV

+### Hardware Supported by WPILib

+- Analog Gyro
+- PWM Motor Controllers
+- Encoders plugged into the roboRIO

+### Hardware to be supported

+This is hardware that is NOT currently supported but will be once dependencies are resolved or when certain parts of the code is updated:
+- CTRE
+- NavX
+- Playing With Fusion Venom
+- ADIS Gyro
+- ADXRS450 Gyro

 ## Downloading and Running Development Versions of SysId (Analysis Only)

 The SysId GitHub repository uses GitHub Actions to build and test each commit.